sarahCobey/Pneumo-ABM/README.md

 Support
 -------
 There is no support.
 I will nonetheless try to reply to reasonable requests for clarification.
-Email scobey@hsph.harvard.edu.
+Email cobey@uchicago.edu.